protonemedia/inertia-vue-modal-poc/README.md

 ### Handling redirects

 By default, redirects are handled as any other Inertia request.
-For example: you're visiting `/user`, you open `/user/create` in a modal, and after a successful submit, you redirect the user to the detail page of the newly created user:
+For example you're visiting `/user`, you open `/user/create` in a modal, and after a successful submit, you redirect the user to the detail page of the newly created user:

 ```php
 public function store(UserStoreRequest $request)